dvm81/interest-matchmaker/README.md

 ### Styles (CSS)
 - The application uses a simple CSS structure to style the layout, with a focus on a clean and user-friendly interface.
-The left panel and right panel are distinct sections, with light colors to separate them visually.
+The left upper and lower panel are distinct sections, with light colors to separate them visually.

 ### Troubleshooting
 - Data Issues: Ensure that `users.json` and `content.json` are correctly formatted and located in the `data/` directory.